 Discovered by the All-Sky Automated Survey for Supernovae (ASASSN) on 19th July, 2017, Comet C/2017 O1 was shining at magnitude 15 in Cetus.
-The comet has taken everyone by surprise when it brightened a staggering hundred times to magnitude +10.
-Now readily visible in backyard telescopes or decent sized binoculars from the southern hemisphere, the comet is expected to continue to brighten and move to the northern hemisphere from September through October.
+The comet has took everyone by surprise when it brightened a staggering hundred times to magnitude +10.
+Now readily visible in backyard telescopes or decent sized binoculars from the southern hemisphere, the comet is expected to continue to brighten and move to the northern hemisphere from September through October 2017.

 As the name might suggest, ASASSN is a survey for discovering supernovae, these surveys are prone to discovering other objects in the night sky.
 This is the first comet discovery by the survey.